CoinOpLLC/mule/docs/TheBookOfBooks.md

 `Contract` _instances_ are specified using a domain specific language (DSL) embedded within scala, which enumerate a small number of primitives.

 `Contract` _instances_ form an algebraic `Group`:
-- the universe of contracts is closed under algebraic combination: two contacts combined are still a (possibly meaningful) contract.
+- the universe of contracts is **closed** under algebraic combination: two contacts combined are also a contract.
-- there is an element which represents identity (the `zero: Contract`)
+- there is an element which represents **identity** (the `zero: Contract`)
-- there is an inverse for each element such that when an element is combined with its inverse, the result is unity.
+- there is an **inverse** for each element such that when an element is combined with its inverse, the result is unity.

 The composite `Contract` governing an `Trade` - the quantities of instruments proposed to be exchanged in a Transaction - is precisely that algebraic combination of Contracts specified by the `Instrument`s within the `Trade`.
+More on `Instrument`s and `Trade`s later, but for now consider that they mean what they sound like they mean.

-- for each side within a `Trade`, at least one Contract must be referenced, so as to be identifiable as "consideration".
+- for each side within a `Trade`, at least one `Contract` must be referenced, so as to be identifiable as "consideration".
 - just like in the real world, there's always this:
-  - ''Good and valuable consideration, the receipt and sufficiency of which is hearby acknowledged'', which looks like this in code:
+  - ''Good and valuable consideration, the receipt and sufficiency of which are hearby acknowledged'', which looks like this in code:
     ```scala
-    object GavcTrasowiha extends Contract // == zero, of course
+    object GavcTrasowaHa extends Contract // == zero, of course
     ```

 ### Numéraire: the units of account